 We are seeking individuals who represent a cross-section of our community and who have chosen Saint Joseph Hospital for their healthcare needs as patients in the hospital, as outpatients using the services within the hospital, or both.
 If interested, please contact the Resource Service Center at 303-812-3456.

 We welcome your questions, comments and concerns.
 We take all inquiries seriously and will work diligently to resolve any problems and answer your questions.
 Here’s how to reach us:

 - Breast Care Center: 303-318-3400

-Saint Joseph Hospital has received several national awards for patient care, including being named as one of Healthgrades® America's 50 Best Hospitals Award™, thanks to the dedication and expertise of our team of physicians, nurses and specialists.
+Saint Joseph Hospital has received several national awards for patient care, including being named as one of America's best hospitals by independent ratings organizations, thanks to the dedication and expertise of our team of physicians, nurses and specialists.